bhumikatewary/Culinary-Webite/README.md

 # Culinary-Webite
-A peek into the world of food!
+A peek into the food world!

 <img alt="GIF" src="GIF.gif" width="600" height="550"/>